 Two stories to illustrate a point:

-The first is about a husband and wife I met a few years ago.
+The first is about a couple I met a few years ago.
 They were both overweight, smoked, ate poorly, were inactive, and, all niceties aside, were generally gross and slovenly.
 And happy as clams about their health.
 Why?

 Two reasons.
 One was that they had hooked up with a friend who sold vitamins through a multi-level marketing plan.
 She explained to them that these vitamins – and only these vitamins – were all natural, all organic, and that the special processing used by the manufacturer ensured that they were the highest quality nutrients you could shove into your gut.
-Of course they are expensive!
+Of course, they are expensive!
 The manufacturing process is expensive and we don’t water down our brand through advertising or mass marketing.
 Besides – isn’t your health worth it?
 So they spent a king’s ransom each month shoving pills in the gullets.

 But my friends believed that this cured all their ills.
 They were convinced that if their diet and lifestyle was unhealthy then it was corrected by chelation.
 So they ate and drank and made merry and then spent a few thousand bucks each winter to clean up the mess.